 - 1. Coordinate with Caltrans to conduct a kick-off meeting and execute the grant contract. - 2.
 Develop and prepare request for proposals to procure a consultant to aid with the development of the Plan, using proper competitive procurement procedures as defined in the grant contract and guidelines, Caltrans LAPM, and state and federal requirements. - 3.
 Monitor work and expenses according to scope of work and cost schedule (Quarterly, ICLTC staff, consultant). - 4.
 Monitor work and costs to ensure invoices are submitted at regular intervals (Quarterly, ICLTC staff). - 5.
-Data gathering and geospatial analysis of current EV infrastructure and future needs (Q2-3 FY24-25, ICLTC staff, consultant). - 6.
-Develop interactive map tool to gather community input for high priority locations (Q4 FY23-24; & FY24-25 & FY25-26, ICLTC staff, consultant). - 7.
-Develop Stakeholder database and summarize input received from stakeholders (Q4 FY23-24, ICLTC staff, consultant). - 8.
-Contact Tribal governments to coordinate timelines and assess future EV planning efforts (Q1-2 FY23-24, ICLTC staff, consultant). - 9.
-Coordinate with the City of Bishop to complement the City's existing and future planning efforts (Q1-4 FY23-24, ICLTC staff, consultant). - 10.
-Advertising for consultant procurement (Q2-3 FY23-24, ICLTC staff). - 11.
-Advertising for virtual and in person outreach and engagement workshops (as needed, ICLTC staff, consultant).
+Develop interactive map tool to gather community input for high priority locations (Q4 FY23-24 ICLTC staff, consultant). - 6.
+Develop Stakeholder database and summarize input received from stakeholders (Q4 FY23-24, ICLTC staff, consultant). - Contact Tribal governments to coordinate timelines and assess future EV planning efforts (Q1-2 FY23-24, ICLTC staff, consultant). - 8.
+Coordinate with the City of Bishop to complement the City's existing and future planning efforts (Q1-4 FY23-24, ICLTC staff, consultant). - 9.
+Advertising for consultant procurement (Q2-3 FY23-24, ICLTC staff). - 10.
+Advertising for virtual and in person outreach and engagement workshops (as needed, ICLTC staff, consultant). - 11.
+Bilingual services for interpreting or translating materials or meetings (as needed, ICLTC staff, consultant).

-- 12. Bilingual services for interpreting or translating materials or meetings (as needed, ICLTC staff, consultant). - 13.
-Stakeholder advisory group meetings: these include a kickoff meeting and two additional meetings to summarize findings, results of analysis and to discuss the draft final report (Q4 FY23-24, ICLTC staff, consultant). - 14.
-Conduct site analysis to identify potential sites for EV charging.
-Contact property owners of the recommendations (Q1-2 FY24-25, ICLTC staff, consultant). - 15.
-Conduct economic analysis evaluating financial investment requirements and economic costs and benefits of EV infrastructure implementation (Q1-4 FY23-24, ICLTC staff, consultant). - 16.
-Conduct analysis of economic costs and benefits of County fleet transition to EV (Q2-3 FY24-25, ICLTC staff, consultant). - 17.
-Travel expenses to attend in person meetings (As needed, ICLTC staff, consultant). - 18.
-Light snacks for refreshments at public workshops (subject to prior approval by Caltrans) (As needed, ICLTC staff). - 19.
-Project administration of up to 5% for preparing quarterly reports, invoicing and kick-off meeting (Quarterly, ICLTC staff). - 20.
-Incorporate Federal Planning Factors as a priority within the planning document (Q1-4 FY23-24 through FY25-26, ICLTC staff, consultant). - 21.
-Draft and Final report as deliverables (Q2-3 FY25-26, ICLTC staff, consultant). - 22.
-Respond to comments received in draft plan (Q2-3 FY25-26, ICLTC staff, consultant). - 23.
-Presentation to Board of Supervisors of final plan (Q2-3 FY25-26, ICLTC staff, consultant).
+- Stakeholder advisory group meetings: these include a kickoff meeting and two additional meetings to summarize findings, results of analysis and to discuss the draft final report (Q4 FY23-24, ICLTC staff, consultant). - 13.
+Conduct economic analysis evaluating financial investment requirements and economic costs and benefits of EV infrastructure implementation (Q1-4 FY23-24, ICLTC staff, consultant). - 14.
+Travel expenses to attend in person meetings (As needed, ICLTC staff, consultant). - 15.
+Light snacks for refreshments at public workshops (subject to prior approval by Caltrans) (As needed, ICLTC staff). - 16.
+Project administration of up to 5% for preparing quarterly reports, invoicing and kick-off meeting (Quarterly, ICLTC staff).